 Students work in approved accounting position to gain on-the-job training.
 Requires minimum 15 hours of work per week.
 Each student meets one hour per week with advisor in related class.
-Prerequisites: E, M, R, completion of all first year courses in

 Prerequisites: E, M, R, completion of all first year courses in Accounting program with minimum GPA of 2.00, approval of Co-op Coordinator and signatures of Accounting Program Advisor and on other full-time Business Administration instructor.